 Let your pet have the treats only sometimes.
 Other times just say "No, not now" and call him to get closer to you at which point you can give him a treat from your hand.
 This will teach him that sometimes he will get permission, but other times he won't and either way he will get a reward!

-The principle is the same, you will wait for your hound to look at you before letting him do anything.
+To stop dog from chasing, you will do a similar exercise as before but during walks.
+Wait for your hound to look at you before letting him do anything.
 If he tries to slightly pull on the leash to go smell something, stop (do not jerk on the leash, just stop right before he can reach whatever it is he wants to smell) and wait for him to look at you.
 Then either let him or not depending on the situation.
 (You won't want to let him roll-on a dead bird!)

 If another dog or person approaches, do the same thing.
 Wait for him to look at you and then decide if you will let him greet the person or hound or walk away from them.
 You might need to stop with some distance to give your furry friend the chance to look at you before reaching the person and/or dog.

 When you reach the dog park, your canine friend will want to go and play with the other dogs or explore around freely.
 Do not let him off the leash right away, wait for him to look at you … then let him off.